kubernetes-retired/service-catalog/docs/auth.md

 Additionally, it provides instructions for generating the serving certificates used to securely serve the service catalog API.

+**Note**: when launching from the service catalog API server from the Helm charts, authentication and authorization is disabled by default.
+The `apiserver.auth.enabled` option can be set on the Helm chart to enable authentication and authorization.

 ## Certificates Overview

 CA (Certificate Authority) certificates are used to delegate trust.